 2. Who is eligible to enroll in the Acupuncture Course?

-Our acupuncture courses are only offered to licensed veterinarians and junior and senior veterinary school students only.
+Our acupuncture courses are only offered to licensed veterinarians and veterinary school students only.
 However, no prior knowledge of acupuncture or TCVM is required.

 3. What's the format of the online lectures?
 How can I access them?

 Sessions one and three take place online.
 After you register, you will receive instructions for accessing the online lectures via email.
 You will also receive a binder of lecture slides with which you can take notes and follow along.

 Click here to view examples of online lectures and lab demos.